nicolacanzonieri/txed/README.md

 While not exhaustive in features, it serves its purpose effectively, making it ideal for devices that, for various reasons, are not compatible with 'pip' or some external libraries.

+TxEd can be also included inside other softwares.

 ## Key Features

 - Implemented entirely in standard Python